stevensanborn/anchor_marketplace/README.md

-# Framework of a Marketplace on Solana using anchor and Rust
+# An Initial framework of a Marketplace on Solana using anchor and rust

 ---